 It’s important for you and teachers to praise notable improvements and guide students in the right direction.

-For example, at Connected Learning, we provide monthly progress reports and use enquiry-based learning to help our students develop a passion for the language.
+For example, we at Connected Learning provide monthly progress reports and use enquiry-based learning to help our students develop a passion for the language.